Of course, it came down to the last play.

 “Blocking out the noise was key this week,” Orgeron said.
 “We had to believe in ourselves.
 There was a want-to about winning tonight.”

-And finally, finally, FINALLY, the Tigers had a happy memory this season to take home to Baton Rouge in preparing for next Saturday’s season finale against Ole Miss in Tiger Stadium.
+And finally, the Tigers had a happy memory this season to take home to Baton Rouge in preparation for next Saturday’s season finale against Ole Miss in Tiger Stadium.

-“Wins like this and moments like these, like (strength) Coach (Tommy Moffitt) and Coach O said you’re never going to forget these,” Stevens said.
+“Wins like this and moments like these, like (strength) Coach (Tommy Moffitt) and Coach O said you’re never going to forget these,” LSU senior safety JaCoby Stevens said.
 “We’re going to be 50 or 60 years old talking about Cade kicking that field goal, Max diving and stretching on a third down for a first down.
 These moments can never be taken away.”